smartemailing/types/README.md

 ##

-Data validation accross the application is tedious.
+Neverending data validation is tedious.
 Replacing it with **Types** will make your code much more readable and less vulnerable to bugs.

 **Types** provide value objects that are guaranteed to be **valid and normalized; or not to exist at all**.

 How does it work?
-Simply!
-You just initialize particular value object by one line of code.
+You just initialize particular value object by simple one-liner.
 From this point, you have sanitized, normalized and valid data; or an exception to handle.

 **Types** are divided into several families: